 This mouse is available in two sizes: small and medium.
 We reviewed the small variant and expect our review to apply to the medium size as well.
 However, the grip recommendations could change depending on the size you get.

-The BenQ Zowie S2 and the Logitech G Pro Wireless are very different mice.
-The S2 is a great wired and straightforward gaming mouse while the G Pro Wireless is wireless and has access to software for customization options.
-The S2 is slightly more comfortable and is available in two sizes, but the G Pro Wireless feels a bit more high-end.
+The BenQ ZOWIE S2 and the Logitech G Pro Wireless are very different mice.
+The BenQ is a great wired and straightforward gaming mouse, while the Logitech is wireless and has access to software for customization options.
+The BenQ is slightly more comfortable and is available in two sizes, but the Logitech feels a bit more high-end.

-The Razer DeathAdder V2 is a better gaming mouse than the BenQ Zowie S2.
-The DeathAdder has better build quality, especially when it comes to the cable, which is lightweight and very flexible.
+The Razer DeathAdder V2 is a better gaming mouse than the BenQ ZOWIE S2.
+The Razer has better build quality, especially when it comes to the cable, which is lightweight and flexible.
 It also has customization options thanks to the Synapse 3 software.
-On the other hand, the Zowie is smaller and will be better suited for people who don't like the shape of the DeathAdder.
+On the other hand, the BenQ is smaller and will be better suited for people who don't like the shape of the Razer.

-The Glorious Model O is slightly better than the BenQ Zowie S2; it's lighter and feels better-built.
-Also, most people should find the S2 more comfortable, but it depends on your hand size and grip preference.
-The lightweight and flexible cable of the Model O is also noticeably better than the S2's stiff non-braided cable.
-On the other hand, if you don't like RGB, the Zowie doesn't have any.
+The GLORIOUS Model O is slightly better than the BenQ ZOWIE S2; it's lighter and feels better-built.
+Most people should find the BenQ more comfortable, but it depends on your hand size and grip preference.
+The GLORIOUS' lightweight and flexible cable is noticeably better than the BenQ's stiff non-braided cable.
+On the other hand, if you don't like RGB, the BenQ doesn't have any.

-The BenQ Zowie S2 and the SteelSeries Rival 3 are very similarly-shaped mice, but the Rival 3 is lighter and has access to software for customization options.
-The Rival 3 also has RGB lighting and you can create multiple profiles and easily switch between them.
-You can also be a bit more precise with the CPI settings than with the Zowie S2, as it only has four presets.
+The BenQ ZOWIE S2 and the SteelSeries Rival 3 are very similarly-shaped mice, but the SteelSeries is lighter and has access to software for customization options.
+The SteelSeries also has RGB lighting, and you can create multiple profiles and easily switch between them.
+You can also be a bit more precise with the CPI settings than with the BenQ, as it only has four presets.